Discovered Ancient Japanese Underwater Pyramid: Yonaguni Monument

 Japanese Underwater Pyramid

-To uncover the secrets of the Japanese underwater pyramid, it must to understand the context and the vivid debates that surround it.
-This submerged structure is located just off the coast of Yonaguni Jima.
-Dive beneath the waves, you’ll find the largest structure, resembling a monolithic, stepped pyramid, rising from a depth of 25 meters.
-This remarkable formation was discovered in 1986 by a local diver.
-It has sparked numerous theories about its origins and purpose.
+To uncover the secrets of the Japanese underwater pyramid, it’s essential to understand the context and the vivid debates that surround it.
+This submerged structure, known as the Yonaguni Monument, is located just off the coast of Yonaguni Jima.
+Dive beneath the waves, and you’ll find the largest structure resembling a monolithic, stepped pyramid rising from a depth of 25 meters.
+Discovered in 1986 by a local diver, it has sparked numerous theories about its origins and purpose.

 The first step is to acknowledge the conflicting opinions about the Yonaguni Japan underwater pyramid.

-Masaaki Kimura was a marine geologist at the University of the Ryukyus in Japan.
-He has dedicated over 15 years to studying and mapping the formations at this site.
-Kimura firmly believes that these structures are remnants of an ancient city submerged around 2,000 years ago—an Atlantis of Japan.
-His findings suggest that the pyramid evidence of human influence, such as:
+Masaaki Kimura, a marine geologist at the University of the Ryukyus in Japan, has dedicated over 15 years to studying and mapping the formations at this site.
+Kimura firmly believes that these structures are remnants of an ancient city submerged around 2,000 years ago—a kind of Atlantis of Japan.
+His findings suggest evidence of human influence, such as:

 However, not everyone is convinced of the artificial nature of these formations.
-Robert Schoch, a professor of science and mathematics at Boston University, has dived at the site.
-He argued that these features are natural, a result of geological processes.
+Robert Schoch, a professor of science and mathematics at Boston University, has dived at the site and argues that these features are natural results of geological processes.
 He points to the straight edges and sharp angles as characteristic of sandstone formations.
-Moreover, the Japanese government agencies responsible for cultural affairs and Okinawa Prefecture do not recognize the remains as an important cultural property.
+Moreover, Japanese government agencies responsible for cultural affairs and Okinawa Prefecture do not recognize the remains as an important cultural property.

 Exploring the Possibilities: Natural or Man-Made?